sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 - `REACT_APP_SHARETRIBE_SDK_CLIENT_ID`

-  Flex client ID.
+  Sharetribe client ID.
 Check this from [Console](https://flex-console.sharetribe.com/applications).
 For a dev environment that is meant for developing further features, use the client ID from your _development environment_.

 - `SHARETRIBE_SDK_CLIENT_SECRET`

-  Flex client secret.
+  Sharetribe client secret.
 Check this from [Console](https://flex-console.sharetribe.com/applications).

 - `REACT_APP_STRIPE_PUBLISHABLE_KEY`